Khaspper/Pomodoro_Cafe/README.md

 Tues Aug 26th 7:08 PM Messed up I chose JWT when I didn't need it and session data would've suffice... wasted hours omg

+Wed Aug 27th 11:03 PM I Added errors to show in the UI BUT I FORGOT TO ADD TESTS FIRST AHHHHHHHHHHHHHHHHHHHHHHHHH

 Mon Sep 1st 12:45 AM I didn't realize how hard it is to authenticate a user with a separate front and backend wow that was annoying...
 But I learned about protect routes